 Military credit is treated in the same way as general transfer credit.
 Military credits may count toward specific course requirements beyond general electives.
-Following the review of military transcripts by the Office of Admissions and the Office of Records and Registration, Department Chairs will be consulted to review courses for major-specific transfer credit.
+Following the review of military transcripts by the Office of Admissions and the Registrar's Office, Department Chairs will be consulted to review courses for major-specific transfer credit.